- When it comes to reading, editing and creating PDF files, no software has a more resounding name that Adobe Acrobat.

 How can I fix Acrobat’s DDE server error?

 - Right-click the Start menu and select Run.

 - Enter appwiz.cpl in the text box and click OK.

 - Click the Yes button to confirm.

 - Restart Windows after uninstalling Adobe Acrobat.

 - Next, open the Adobe Acrobat page in a browser.

 Some third-party antivirus utilities might flag Adobe Acrobat when users try to merge PDFs.
 So, turning off antivirus software is another potential resolution for the DDE error.

-Users can usually select to temporarily disable antivirus software by right-clicking their system tray icons and selecting a disable, exit, pause, or turn off option.
+Users can usually select to temporarily disable antivirus software by right-clicking their system tray icons and selecting a disable, exit, pause, or turn off the option.

 If there isn’t a disable option on the software’s context menu, open the utility’s primary window and look for a turn off option on its settings tab.